MIT-DB-Class/simple-db-hw-2021/lab5.md

 ## 2. Search

-Take a look at `index/BTreeFile.java`.
+Take a look at `index/` and `BTreeFile.java`.
 This is the core file for the implementation of the B+Tree and where you will write all your code for this lab.
 Unlike the HeapFile, the BTreeFile consists of four different kinds of pages.
 As you would expect, there are two different kinds of pages for the nodes of the tree: internal pages and leaf pages.
-Internal pages are implemented in `index/BTreeInternalPage.java`, and leaf pages are implemented in `index/BTreeLeafPage.java`.
-For convenience, we have created an abstract class in `index/BTreePage.java` which contains code that is common to both leaf and internal pages.
-In addition, header pages are implemented in `index/BTreeHeaderPage.java` and keep track of which pages in the file are in use.
+Internal pages are implemented in `BTreeInternalPage.java`, and leaf pages are implemented in `BTreeLeafPage.java`.
+For convenience, we have created an abstract class in `BTreePage.java` which contains code that is common to both leaf and internal pages.
+In addition, header pages are implemented in `BTreeHeaderPage.java` and keep track of which pages in the file are in use.
 Lastly, there is one page at the beginning of every BTreeFile which points to the root page of the tree and the first header page.
-This singleton page is implemented in `index/BTreeRootPtrPage.java`.
+This singleton page is implemented in `BTreeRootPtrPage.java`.
 Familiarize yourself with the interfaces of these classes, especially `BTreePage`, `BTreeInternalPage` and `BTreeLeafPage`.
 You will need to use these classes in your implementation of the B+Tree.